YunoHost-Apps/wordpress_ynh/doc/ADMIN.md

 ## Configuration

-Use the admin panel of your WordPress to configure this app.
+Use WordPress admin panel to configure this app.

 ## YunoHost specific features